Elec3137/btwrap/README.md

 Then, options are given to fill in the gaps for whenever you need to do something else, or keep track of space usage

-Otherwise, a simple systemd timer is able to keep a basic "backup" of whatever you need, without a config file
+Otherwise, a simple systemd timer is able to keep a basic rolling "backup" of whatever you need, without a config file

 Keep in mind a btrfs snapshot is not a true backup and will be corrupted if the original data is corrupted, yada yada :)